kimfucious/cowsay/README.md

 mongodb_1  |  18:02:30.89 INFO  ==> Deploying MongoDB from scratch...
 ```

-☝️ Subsequent starts will not create db users!
-See [here](#rebuild-the-database) for help on that.

 MongoDB is up when you see `waiting for connections on port 27017`

 ## Notes